Code-Institute-Submissions/amcali-project-1/README.md

 3. Bootstrap 4

 I used the following websites to aid me with my project: and to adapt codes, links and features:
-Bootstrap library and template codes: https://getbootstrap.com HTML and CSS examples and code: https://www.w3schools.com Images used in for the website background-images, jumbotron, cards featured in "My Project" section: https://www.pexels.com Image used in "About Me" section was taken from my personal LinkedIn profile: https://www.linkedin.com/in/arwa-mc-ali
+Bootstrap library and template codes: https://getbootstrap.com https://mdbootstrap.com HTML and CSS examples and code: https://www.w3schools.com Images used in for the website background-images, jumbotron, cards featured in "My Project" section: https://www.pexels.com Image used in "About Me" section was taken from my personal LinkedIn profile: https://www.linkedin.com/in/arwa-mc-ali Colours chosen for the website: https://www.canva.com/colors/color-wheel/ https://coolors.co/

 ##Features Left To Implement##